 Cathedral parking rates are valid on weekdays and Sundays from 7am - 8:30pm.

-To access parking at Park Place you will need to:
+To access the special rate at Park Place Parkade:

 To access your vehicle in the parkade on Sundays or after hours, please go to the doors of the Park Place tower at 666 Burrard Street, press the buzzer outside for security and ask for the parkade.
 There are elevators that will take you down to the parkade.